formatjs/formatjs/packages/formatjs/packages/intl-messageformat/README.md

 This helps performance for cases like SSR or preload/precompilation-supported platforms since `AST` can be cached.

+If your messages are all in ASTs, you can alias `intl-messageformat-parser` to `{default: undefined}` to save some bytes during bundling.

 ### Formatters

 For complex messages, initializing `Intl.*` constructors can be expensive.
 Therefore, we allow user to pass in `formatters` to provide memoized instances of these `Intl` objects.
-This opts combines with passing in AST + using [core entry point](#core-entry-point) and `intl-format-cache` can speed things up by 30x per the benchmark down below.
+This opts combines with [passing in AST](#passing-in-ast) and `intl-format-cache` can speed things up by 30x per the benchmark down below.

 For example: